-- Community Input from a community-wide survey, open house workshops and events. - A Level of Service (LOS) and Peer Benchmarking analysis which evaluates the existing number of acres within the park system, establishes a benchmark comparison to peer communities of similar characteristics, and assesses the park amenity distribution and walkability. - A review of Visitation Trends which indicates the annual park visitation totals and user demographics at various park locations. - A review of Recreation Trends at the local, state and national level to understand the most popular amenities needed now and that might be anticipated in the future. - A analysis which identifies areas of priority to have the most impact for vulnerable populations.
+- Community Input from a community-wide survey, open house workshops and events. - A Level of Service (LOS) and Peer Benchmarking analysis which evaluates the existing number of acres within the park system, establishes a benchmark comparison to peer communities of similar characteristics, and assesses the park amenity distribution and walkability. - A review of Visitation Trends which indicates the annual park visitation totals and user demographics at various park locations. - A review of Recreation Trends at the local, state and national level to understand the most popular activities now and that might be anticipated in the future. - An Equity analysis which identifies areas of priority.